-Safe Driving: The best and quickest way of reducing the cost of your teen’s car insurance is to ask him/her to drive safe.
-With safe driving and clean record, your insurance carrier will reward you with low insurance premium in future.
+Safe Driving: The best and quickest way of reducing the cost of your teen’s car insurance is to ask him/her to drive safely.
+With safe driving and a clean record, your insurance carrier will reward you with low insurance premiums in the future.

-How to Calculate Average Cost of Car Insurance for Your Teen
+How to Calculate the Average Cost of Car Insurance for Your Teen